 Aphrodite was the most attractive goddess of Mount Olympus.
 She was the goddess of love, beauty, and eternal youth and aroused desires in gods and men, as well as in birds and animals.
 She was also associated with the death/rebirth of nature and humans.

-Aphrodite was created from the foam of the crystal waters of Paphos in the fragrant island of Cyprus, when the Titan Cronos slew his father, the major Titan Ouranos, and threw then his genitals into the sea.
+Aphrodite was created from the foam of the crystal waters of Paphos on the fragrant island of Cyprus, when the Titan Cronos slew his father, the major Titan Ouranos, and then threw his genitals into the sea.

-Husband and Relationships: Aphrodite was married to the lame smith Hephaestus, the Olympian God of the Iron, but her heart was devoted to Ares, the God of War, with whom Aphrodite was having a passionate, but secret love affair.
+Aphrodite was married to the lame blacksmith Hephaistos, Olympian God of iron, but her heart was set on Ares, the god of war, with whom Aphrodite had a passionate but secret love affair.

-Aphrodite was a highly attractive young woman who dressed elegantly and loved to wear jewellery.
-Her eyelashes were curled and she had a constant smile on her lovely face.
-Aphrodite had a tender neck and symbolized the feminine beauty , .
+Aphrodite was usually depicted as a very attractive young woman who dressed elegantly and liked to wear jewelry.
+Her eyelashes were curved and she had a constant smile on her beautiful face.
+Aphrodite had a delicate neck and symbolized feminine beauty , .

-Aphrodite's symbols were the girdle (which she was using to compel love), the seashell and the mirror.
-Her sacred animal was the dove.
+The symbols of Aphrodite were the girdle (with which she would compel love), the shell, and the mirror.